With Fox’s Maria Bartiromo as his first post-election interviewer, Trump found a sympathetic ear and few questions

 But Bartiromo’s questions were few and far between.
 Trump spoke for much of the interview, which ran so long that her other scheduled guest, Fox News contributor Ken Starr, was only given two minutes to appear at the end of the show.

 And, what few questions Bartiromo asked were not hard-hitting.
-She also signaled belief in Trump’s baseless, conspiracy-fueled allegations about voter fraud in states like Pennsylvania and Georgia, declaring at one point, “This is disgusting!
+She also signaled belief in Trump’s baseless, conspiracy-fueled allegations about voter fraud in such states as Pennsylvania and Georgia, declaring at one point: “This is disgusting!
 And we cannot allow America’s election to be corrupted.
-We cannot."
+We cannot.”

 At many points during the interview, Bartiromo seemed poised to ask the president a question, but he kept talking, a dynamic similar to the interplay between Trump and supportive Fox News opinion host Jeanine Pirro in the interviews she has conducted.